uratMeds/LMS-API/README.md

 # LMS-API
-This is a sample Leave Management WebApp showcasing some CRUD operations.
+This is a sample of a Leave Management WebApp showcasing some CRUD operations.